edibotopic/write-height/README.md

 ### Known Issues

 - Some scaling issues with the GUI on the 3D scene
-- Manually drawn images should have smoothing option
+- Manually drawn images possibly should have smoothing option
+- Internal links spawn too many windows

 ## Changelog